Categories: Tooth Extraction

-A is a common dental procedure that involves removing a tooth from its socket in the jawbone.
+A tooth extraction is a common dental procedure that involves removing a tooth from its socket in the jawbone.
 According to the American Dental Association, millions of tooth extractions are performed annually.
 This treatment is recommended when a tooth cannot be saved or if its presence threatens the patient's oral health.
 Tooth removal might seem daunting, but you should know what to expect both during and after the procedure and how to get ready for a successful recovery.

 Understanding the need for tooth extraction